Everton's 'new identity' under manager Sorensen

 "He is a front-footed man," said defender Gabby George.
 "He likes us to attack and defend in numbers.
 He likes us to play as a team.

-"Hopefully we'll be able to get that across and people can say 'that's an Everton team.'
+"Hopefully we'll be able to get that across and people can say 'that's an Everton team'.
 I think it's something we've missed over the last couple of years.

-"[Sorensen's] been a breath of fresh air for the club.
+"[Sorensen has] been a breath of fresh air for the club.
 His ambitions, what he wants to do, his philosophy and style are exciting.
 I think it comes across well when we have been playing.

 "I'm enjoying all of his sessions.
 It's been fun and it's exciting for me."

 Everton finished 10th last season with just five wins from 22 games in the WSL.
-Naturally, they want to improve results but Christiansen said it's important to "learn to walk before we run".
+Naturally, they want to improve results but Christiansen said it is important to "learn to walk before we run".

 "Last season there were lots of bad moments and now we want to create momentum.
 If we fail in a game it doesn't matter, we learn from those mistakes and move forward," said Christiansen.

 "Obviously the aim is to win.
-We're clear about where we're at so having a good start for any team is vital.
+We're clear about where we're at, so having a good start for any team is vital.
 It's amazing what it can do for your confidence.
 We're equally aware that if we don't win we're on a process and a journey."